gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

   messages, and
-- read-after-write (RAW) ordering, which specifies that RMA read and fetching native atomic operations must be transmitted in the order they are submitted relative to RMA write and nonfetching native atomic operations.
+- read-after-write (RAW) ordering, which specifies that RMA read and fetching native atomic operations must be transmitted in the order they are submitted relative to RMA write and non-fetching native atomic operations.

-##### "Dangling" Operations
+##### Store Operations May "Dangle"

 The compiler and module code do what is necessary for programs to conform to the MCM at the Chapel level.
 This document discusses what